 How CPA Plays into Testing Partnerships and Strategies

-In a CPA model, a brand only pays their partners after those partners deliver on a pre-defined action.
+In a CPA model, a brand only pays its partners after those partners deliver on a pre-defined action.

 Through an affiliate program, brands can test new campaigns with new partnerships much more cost-effectively while only paying after desired results are achieved.